Jurickson Profar Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 18th in MLB.

-- The Dodgers have the 24th-ranked team ERA across all MLB pitching staffs (4.46).
+- The Dodgers' 4.53 team ERA ranks 24th among all league pitching staffs.

-- Dodgers pitchers combine to give up 96 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

 © 2023 Data Skrive.
 All rights reserved.